TOP MINI DRONES

 When it comes to buying a drone there are those you are willing to take a chance on and those that you aren’t.
-If you are buying a high end 5KHD Pro model then of course it pays to do a lot of research, but if you are looking for a mini drone that costs less than £50 then you are probably willing to take a punt on something a little more quirky.
+If you are buying a high end 5KHD Pro model then of course it pays to do a lot of research, but if you are looking for a mini drone that costs less than £50 or a drone suitable for kids then you are probably willing to take a punt on something a little more quirky.

 All of the mini drones that we feature here are pretty quirky and all of them have some great features (otherwise they wouldn’t be on our top ten list).
 One thing to note with mini-drones is that they typically have pretty low flight times so it does pay to get extra batteries.
 Some of these even come with extra batteries included so our reviews are of the whole package and not just the drone itself.

-This review was compiled in November 2017 and we will add amend it as we feel necessary.
+This review was updated in July 2018 and we will add or amend it as we feel necessary.

 6. DROCON Scouter Mini Drone